The Discover our forests program is creating opportunities for people from all backgrounds to experience state forests and enjoy the outdoors.

 Licensed tour operator: Each Wild

-Sixteen participants from disadvantaged backgrounds spent a day out at Britannia Creek Caves in the Yarra State Forest cave climbing and creek scrambling.
+Groups of young people, carers and participants from disadvantaged backgrounds enjoyed days out at Britannia Creek Caves in the Yarra State Forest cave climbing and creek scrambling.

 'Being surrounded by the natural beauty and quiet of the forest offers our young people a sense of freedom and space, and a break from the pressures they may face at home, school, or within their communities.'